 The below questions and answers will assist you in feeling more in control, centered and in confidence in your decisions.
 This alone will cut down the stress, as you transition from married life.

 Pointer: Don’t just assume because you are going through troubled times others (especially those in a position to profit from you) will treat you fairly and honestly.
 While this approach is cynical, being cautious and informed is also smart.

 Pointer: If it is your intention to both sell and buy a home in the general area, insist on getting a substantial discount on these transactions.
 You will be paying the realtor two separate commissions, one from the sale of your home and one from the purchase of another.
 This is also true if your agent turns out to be the listing and buying agent on the same property.

 Do you work full or part-time as a real estate agent?

 Full-time agents are likely to give you more attention.
-They have less distractions when they are working more then one job at a time.
+They have fewer distractions when they are working more than one job at a time.